IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 service, using the L2NM and L3NM TE service mapping models.

-The MDSC can use the information mentioned above together with the packet TE path, packet topology, multi-layer IP links, optical topology and optical path information discovered as described in the previous sections, to discover the multi-layer path used to carry the traffic for each L2/L3 VPN service.
+The MDSC can use the information mentioned above together with the packet TE path, packet topology, multi-technology IP links, optical topology and optical path information discovered as described in the previous sections, to discover the multi-technology path used to carry the traffic for each L2/L3 VPN service.

 {: #inventory-discovery}